MahmoudY3c/react-native-sms-gateway/README.md

 ## Contributing

 Contributions are welcome!
-May I couldn't constantly update the pkg and add new features I'm always available for bugs / code review so please open issues or pull requests for bugs, features, or documentation improvements.
-Thanks for everyone
+Please open issues or pull requests for bugs, features, or documentation improvements.

 ---

 ## License

-> MIT
+MIT